-We have raised concerns about the unfairness of Zimbabwean political systems to Mthwakazi and questioned the conduct of election processes in Zimbabwe but there has yet to be an in-depth and sustained debate on the electoral system itself.
+Democracy cannot succeed when the devices used to implement it do not ensure we are governed no better than we deserve.
+Matabeleland has constantly raised concerns about the unfairness of Zimbabwean political systems to its people, and we have questioned the conduct of election processes in Zimbabwe but there has yet to be an in-depth and sustained debate on the electoral system itself.

 An election based on an unfair system can only arrive at fair outcomes by chance which is exactly what the current first-past-the post (FPTP) system has been doing in Zimbabwean elections since independence.